 TVA has several practices in place that minimize impacts to sensitive wildlife/terrestrial resources.
-BMPs are used near all regulated aquatic features and include use of mats on wetlands and the use of aquatic approved herbicides (TVA 2017a).
-TVA also uses the O-SAR process to avoid impacts to important terrestrial animals and their habitats by limiting the use of certain practices all together or during sensitive times of year.
-Each ROW proposed for FY21 vegetation management has several O-SAR buffers zones that touch the ROW.
+BMPs are used near all regulated aquatic features and include use of mats on wetlands and the use of aquatic approved herbicides (TVA 2022b).
+TVA also uses the O-SAR process to avoid impacts to important terrestrial animals and their habitats by limiting the use of certain practices altogether or during sensitive times of year.
+Each ROW proposed for FY24 vegetation management touches several O-SAR buffers zones.
 These buffers modify TVA ROW vegetation management actions such that impacts to sensitive resources are minimized.

-The following O-SAR buffers would be applied near sensitive wildlife resources associated with the FY21 vegetation management actions:
+The following O-SAR buffers would be applied near sensitive wildlife resources associated with the FY24 vegetation management actions: